pixie-io/docs.px.dev/content/en/04-tutorials/02-pxl-scripts/01-write-pxl-scripts/index.md

 ## Writing PxL Scripts with Visualizations

-This tutorial series adds visualizations to the PxL script developed in the [Writing PxL Scripts](/tutorials/pxl-scripts/#writing-pxl-scripts) tutorial series.
+This tutorial series adds visualizations to the PxL script developed in the above [Writing PxL Scripts](/tutorials/pxl-scripts/write-pxl-scripts/#writing-pxl-scripts) tutorial series.
 Pixie's Live UI will be used to execute the script.

 - [Prerequisite #1: Learn how to navigate the Live UI.](/using-pixie/using-live-ui)
 - Prerequisite #2: Setup the script dev environment.